nickbelb/nickbelb/README.md

-##About me
+## About me

-My name is Nicolas Beltran, a systems engineer currently pursuing a diploma in software development at MITT in Winnipeg Canada.
+My name is Nicolas Beltran, a systems engineer currently pursuing a diploma in software development at MITT in Winnipeg,Canada.

 I am a professional passionate about software development who likes to learn new things every day as well as to keep up to date with